Gellért Hill

 • Your tour ends with tickets included to enjoy the thermal baths at your leisure, be sure to bring your swimsuit.

 Your private guide will begin your tour on Castle Hill, which stands more than 100 m above the Danube and offers outstanding panoramas of the city.
 Here you will find the stunning Matthias Church, dating back five centuries.
-The Fisherman’s Bastion is also worth your attention, a terrace with stunning views dedicated to the fisherman that defended the city walls in the Middle Ages.
-Buda Castle is the historical residence of the Kings and Queens of Hungary, an imposing building that has undergone a series of transformations since the mid-13th century, and on this tour, you will explore the gardens with your guide.
+The Fisherman’s Bastion is also worth your attention, a terrace with stunning views dedicated to the fisherman who defended the city walls in the Middle Ages.
+Buda Castle is the historical residence of the Kings and Queens of Hungary, an imposing building that has undergone a series of transformations since the mid-13th century, on this tour, you will explore the gardens with your guide.

 As you wander to Gellért Hill, enjoy yet another stunning vantage point to admire the city in all its glory.
 The hill was named after Saint Gerald, who was thrown to his death here.
 Built with impressive Art Nouveau architecture dating back to the 20th century, the Gellért thermal baths are the quintessential place to spend the rest of your day.
 Your guide will depart with you here, so you can visit the bathhouse and enjoy the Gellért spa at your leisure.
+Please note that children below 15 years are not allowed to enter the Thermal Pools.

 x